CARDIOLOGY

 Diagnosis & Investigations

-• 1 major and 1 minor OR
+• One major criterion and one minor criterion, or

-• 3 minor manifestations
+• Three minor criteria,

-+ evidence of a preceding GAS infection
+with evidence of a preceding GAS infection.

 1. Carditis